Mass Email Policy

 - The content of the message to go out will include contact information either an email address and/or a phone number where recipients may direct questions or responses.

-- When a Vice President is away, requests should go to the Director of Public Affairs.
+- When a Vice President is away, requests should go to the Director of Communications and Marketing Office.

 - Specify which campus constituencies are to receive the message (see above).

 Direct your request providing a consistent subject line - "Distribution for approval" to

 - Presidents Office ~ firstname.lastname@example.org, email@example.com, firstname.lastname@example.org